 It’s natural to be reluctant to roll up your sleeve for something as new as the coronavirus vaccine.
-For those who also face the dual concern of balancing a rare disorder’s symptoms against contracting a highly contagious virus, anxiety levels are running high.
+For those who also face the dual concern of balancing a rare disorder’s symptoms against contracting a highly contagious virus, Overview Superficial siderosis progression may have profound... levels are running high.
 From online discussions, it is apparent our Superficial Siderosis community has adopted a wait and see attitude.

 We are all being bombarded by a lot of information right now.
 Some information is correct, some facts are based on just enough truth to sound reasonable, and some information is just fantasy.
 I can only pass along with certainty what I know to be true.
 I trust Dr Levy’s judgment.
 I trust Gary’s neurologist.